Means' surgeon general nomination is stalled as senators question her experience and vaccine stance

 Means’ confirmation delay is unusually long

 At nearly 300 days since her nomination in May, Means' confirmation process has taken almost twice as long as the average presidential pick in Trump's second term, according to data from the nonprofit Partnership for Public Service.
-The group's data shows that in the first 400 days, the average time between nomination and confirmation for Trump's nominees was 157 days.
+The group found that in the first 400 days, the average time between nomination and confirmation for Trump's nominees was 157 days.

-One reason for Means' drawn-out nomination is the birth of her son, which happened last October on the day she was initially scheduled to take part in her confirmation hearing.
-Her hearing wasn't rescheduled until four months later, in February.
+One reason for Means' drawn-out nomination is the birth of her son, which happened last October on the day of her initially scheduled confirmation hearing.

 But Chris Piper, manager of public policy and stakeholder engagement at the Partnership for Public Service, said the length of time that has passed since Means' rescheduled confirmation hearing also is unusual.
 He said candidates are often voted out of committee within a week of their hearing.